wdawson/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

 Got questions?
 Please leave a comment below, [ping me on Twitter](https://twitter.com/mraible), or ask it on our [Developer Forums](https://devforum.okta.com/).

 Like what you learned here?
 Follow [@oktadev](https://twitter.com/oktadev), like us [on Facebook](https://www.facebook.com/oktadevelopers/), follow us [on LinkedIn](https://www.linkedin.com/company/oktadev/), or [watch our videos on YouTube](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q).

+**Changelog:**

+* Sep 19, 2018: Updated to use Electron 3.0.0 and AppAuth 1.1.1.
+See the example app changes in [okta-appauth-js-electron-example#1](https://github.com/oktadeveloper/okta-appauth-js-electron-example/pull/1); changes to this post can be viewed in [okta.github.io#2327](https://github.com/okta/okta.github.io/pull/2327).